symfony/symfony-docs/http_cache/esi.rst

 the ESI tags have been resolved, the gateway cache merges each into the main page and sends the final content to the client.

-All of this happens transparently at the gateway cache level (i.e. outside of your application).
+All of this happens transparently at the gateway cache level (e.g. outside of your application).
 As you'll see, if you choose to take advantage of ESI tags, Symfony makes the process of including them almost effortless.